Cristina Yang: Storylines and character

 Yang and Hunt distance themselves from each other as they keep fighting over the abortion, despite attending marriage counseling.
 Hunt has a one-night stand with a patient's friend, leaving Yang heartbroken.
 She decides to move on, unsure of her future with him.
 As the end of the fifth year of residency is near, the surgical residents, including Yang, prepare for their medical boards and for the different fellowships they plan on joining.
 After she passes her exams, Yang reconciles with Hunt and tells him she is leaving Seattle for the Mayo Clinic, Minnesota.
-Afterward, Yang, Meredith, Shepherd, Arizona Robbins (Jessica Capshaw), Mark Sloan (Eric Dane), and Lexie Grey (Chyler Leigh) are involved in an aviation accident while on the way to Boise, Idaho to perform surgery on conjoined twins.
+Afterward, Yang, Meredith, Derek, Mark Sloan (Eric Dane), Lexie Grey (Chyler Leigh) and Arizona Robbins (Jessica Capshaw) are involved in an aviation accident while on the way to Boise, Idaho to perform surgery on conjoined twins.
 Lexie dies, and Mark later succumbs to his injuries after they are rescued and dies.
 Following their rescue, Yang, traumatized, has brief reactive psychosis which provokes violent outbursts and makes her unresponsive.
 Yang leaves Seattle to become a cardiothoracic surgical fellow and goes, as planned, to the Mayo Clinic, but has difficulties adapting to her new colleagues' way of working.
 While in Minnesota, Yang develops a friendship with a near-retirement cardio surgeon, Craig Thomas (William Daniels).
 She mainly teases him with comments regarding his old age.
-She also begins an affair with the head of surgery Dr. Parker (Steven Culp) who has issues with Thomas.
+She also begins an affair with the head of surgery Dr. Darren Parker (Steven Culp) who has issues with Thomas.
 After Thomas dies from a heart attack, Yang returns to Seattle.

 Cristina is re-hired and Owen asks for a divorce once Cristina wants to reconcile.
 Shocked, Cristina agrees, but later finds out that the potential conflict of interest regarding the plane crash lawsuit was a key motive behind Owen's request and confronts him.
 Owen tells her that he 'feels responsible' and was worried as he thought she was dead.
 They have a sexual relationship after divorcing.
 The hospital is sued and found guilty of negligence.
 The surviving doctors, including Yang, must receive $15 million of compensation each, which leads the hospital to a near-bankruptcy as the insurers refuse to pay.
 Yang, Callie Torres (Sara Ramirez), and the other surviving doctors buy the hospital with the help of the Harper-Avery Foundation to prevent it from closing, and each become members of the new directing board.
 After buying the hospital, Yang realizes that she was made for the O.R. and breaks things off with Owen because he still wants kids and she still does not.